Villa Rides: Plot

-Villa is granted an audience with Don Luis the presidential leader of the revolution.
+Villa is granted an audience with Don Luis, the presidential leader of the revolution.
 They plan a major battle at Conejos.
 Villa leads a far larger group in an attack on a fortress there, fording a wide river.
 A barbed wire barrier halts them.
-Behind the lines Arnold and Fierro prepare the plane.
-As the rebels retreat the army launch a cavalry charge across the river (the barbed wire mysteriously disappears) armed with sabres.
+Behind the lines, Arnold and Fierro prepare the plane.
+As the rebels retreat, the army launches a cavalry charge across the river (the barbed wire mysteriously disappears) armed with sabers.
 They are halted by Arnold in the plane and driven back to the barbed wire.
-The plane crashes in the river but the retreat of the army allows the revolutionaries to charge forward, and the barbed wire is wrecked by the army horses.
+The plane crashes in the river, but the retreat of the army allows the revolutionaries to charge forward, and the barbed wire is wrecked by the army horses.
 Villa gains the outer perimeter of the town, but a steep slope must be climbed to reach the town walls.
 They use bombs to breach the wall.
-They reach the general and his aides but Ramirez escapes and hides down a well.
+They reach the general and his aides, but Ramirez escapes and hides down a well.
 They toss a bomb down in a bucket to kill him.

-The town is captured but the leader of the revolutionary army, Gen Huerta, orders Villa's arrest.
-When Arnold goes to Gen Huerta to compensate him for the lost plane, he is also arrested, as Huerta has discovered the plane was stolen, and he wishes to maintain good relations with the United States.
+The town is captured, but the leader of the revolutionary army, General Huerta, orders Villa's arrest.
+When Arnold goes to General Huerta to compensate him for the lost plane, he is also arrested, as Huerta has discovered the plane was stolen, and he wishes to maintain good relations with the United States.
 Villa and Arnold share a cell and debate their morals.

-Villa is drummed out at dawn to be shot, but Villa demands Captain Fuentes that he be shot by his own men.
-After a delay he is again about to be shot but Huerta stops it as he has received a telegram ordering Villa to go to Mexico City.
+Villa is drummed out at dawn to be shot, but he demands Captain Fuentes that he be shot by his own men.
+After a delay, he is again about to be shot, but Huerta stops it, as he has received a telegram ordering Villa to go to Mexico City.
 The telegram is part of a ruse set up by Fierro.

 Meanwhile, Arnold is being escorted to the border in a car with three officers.
 He persuades them to detour to say goodbye to Fina.
 He is more interested in stealing money stashed to fund the revolution.
-Fina is crest-fallen.
+Fina is crestfallen.

 In El Paso in a barber shop, Arnold is told the revolutionary president Madero was assassinated and Huerta is now president.
 Villa has escaped from prison.

-In the final scene Arnold is wining and dining a girl in a restaurant when Villa enters with Fierro and his aide.
+In the final scene, Arnold is wining and dining a girl in a restaurant, when Villa enters with Fierro and his aide.
 He is asked to rejoin the revolution.
 Villa plans to capture Mexico City.
-As they cross the border Arnold flies over too.
+As they cross the border, Arnold flies over, too.

 The epilogue pronounces Villa's successful capture of Mexico City six months later at the head of a revolutionary army of 50,000.